similola/MLSentimentAnalysis/README.md

 # ML Sentiment Analysis

-A simple C# program that uses a trained ML Model using ML.NET Model Builder to predict sentiment of reviews.
+A simple C# program that uses a trained Machine Learning Model using ML.NET Model Builder to predict sentiment of reviews.

 ## Project goals